dgyunkim/stat133-hws-fall17/hw04/data/rawdata/rawscores-dictionary.md

 ## Data Dictionary of "rawscores.csv"
 This data set has 335 rows and 16 columns.
 Each row represents scores of each student in STAT 133 class.
-Columns represent homeworks, attendence, quizes, and exams.
+Columns contain homeworks, attendence, quizes, and exams.

 ### Columns
 `HW1`: **numeric**, from 0 to 100, 9 NA's